 Taza 2.0 A paper picture of a Taza granite grinding stone is spinning now.
 For 5 seconds, once it's been triggered.
 The circular disc also syncs with the Taza chocolate pucks next door.
 Lots of circles.
 Confidence is high.
 Here are some pictures.

-A Smartphone Reality Check The lack of interest surprised you.
+A Smartphone Reality Check The lack of interest surprises you.
 The Public Market was clogged with people obsessively checking their phones, taking selfies, posting Instagram pictures.
-But no one, apparently, wanted to engage with an interactive display that challenged them to push their smartphone capabilities -- even a little bit -- to tap their phone's built-in bluetooth, NFC, or location awareness.
+But no one, apparently, wants to engage with an interactive display that challenges them to push their smartphone capabilities -- even a little bit -- to tap their phone's built-in bluetooth, NFC, or location awareness.

 Not Working The first time you stopped by to check on the Taza interactive display, two college-age kids were playing with their phones next to the counter.
 They said they were from MIT.
 After a few minutes, the paper granite stone spun, and they high-fived each other.
 This gave you a sense of hope.
 A false sense of hope.
 Because barely anyone else engaged with the device over the next few weeks.